MohammedSaffan2003/streamhub/README.md

 StreamHub is a full-stack web application that enables users to live stream, upload videos, share files, publish articles, and interact with other users in real-time.
 Built with the MERN stack (MongoDB, Express.js, React, Node.js) and integrated with ZegoCloud for live streaming capabilities.

+This is built for desktop  screen sizes only, so kindly open in desktop screens

 ## Features

 ### Live Streaming